adityakrmishra/truth_and_dare_game/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please contact the project maintainer:
+For any questions or feedback, please contact :
 - **Aditya Kumar Mishra**: [adityakumar.mishra3566@gmail.com](mailto:adityakumar.mishra3566@gmail.com)

 Thank you for exploring the Truth and Dare Game project!
 Have fun playing!